iamshadmirza/TheNextBigWriter/js/nullish-coalescing-is-not-as-scary-as-it-sounds/nullish-coalescing-is-not-as-scary-as-it-sounds.md

 ![Compare-With-OR-Operator](https://res.cloudinary.com/dyyr6kwla/image/upload/v1590842888/nullish-coalescing/compare-with-OR-operator_wsmnua.png)

 Now, in the above example, the OR operator serves the purpose of assigning default value, in case the prop is any of the falsy values.
-But what if the user of the component doesn't wants to set any value for the placeholder.
+But what if the user of the component doesn't wants to set any value for the placeholder?
 The OR operator will not allow to do this, as the empty string ( '' ) is a falsy value.
 So, now if we use **Nullish Coalescing Operator ( ?? )**.
 We can solve this problem and prop can accept empty string and will not show a placeholder value.

-#### **Summary**
+#### Summary

 * The nullish coalesing operator ( ?? ) is used to assign a default value, against the nullish values (null && undefined).

 * The operator has a very low prcedence in the [MDN Table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Table).
-It has higher precedence than Logical AND ( && ) and Logical OR ( || ).
+It has higher precedence* than Logical AND ( && ) and Logical OR ( || ).

-* The operator cannot be chained with && and || operators without using any explicit parentheses.
+* The operator cannot be chained with && and || operators without using any explicit* parentheses.

-#### **Support**
+#### Support

 * Check [Can I Use](https://caniuse.com/#search=nullish%20coalescing) for the browser support.